The Bourbon Craze in Northern Virginia

 Ok dad, thanks for the history, but where to start?

 I, and the bar staff, get this question a lot.
 It’s a totally fair question.
 I get it, it can be daunting.
 We have over 30 different Bourbons and no Choose Your Adventure book to map your journey.
-The first thing I would say is to start by evaluating your own palette.
+The first thing I would say is to start by evaluating your own palate.

 Are you a Traditionalist or Contemporary taste seeker?